 What are ketoanalogues?

 Ketoanalogues allow someone on a very low protein diet to get all the benefits of adequate amino acids without the nitrogen processing downside.
 If you are following a very low protein diet, ketoanalogues are absolutely essential to include as part of your therapy.
-The research on these being helpful to support different outcome markers for kidney health, along with very low protein diets appears consistently in the medical literature.
+The research on KAs supporting better outcome markers for kidney health, along with very low protein diets, appears consistently in the medical literature.

 What are the reported benefits of a low protein diet for someone with kidney disease?